Oleksandra2/TestGreenPopover/tutorials/fiori-ios-hcpms-sample-odata-service-tg/fiori-ios-hcpms-sample-odata-service-tg.md

 ---
-title: Use the Sample OData Service for Mobile Apps Test Green Pop-over Twenty
+title: Use the Sample OData Service for Mobile Apps Test Green Pop-over Twenty updated
 description: Use the sample OData service included with the SAP Mobile Services for development and operations account.
 auto_validation: true
 primary_tag: topic>abap-development